top of page

 If the above is not you, don't fret, a more gradual approach is equally as good and simply involves replacing not-so-healthy sugary food items as you finish them or as they come on sale.
 This practical method is way less daunting and allows you to adapt to going sugar-free in your own time and at your own pace.
 There really is no right or wrong when it comes to a sugar-free pantry, the objective is more about finding what works best for you, and making it stick long term.

 No matter which approach you choose for yourself, the idea is to have on hand as many sugar-free options at your fingertips as possible so the temptation for sugary food is dramatically reduced.
-You know that old saying, "if you have healthy food in the house, you'll eat healthily food."
-Well, it rings true for sugar and is a fantastic way to ease into a sugar-free lifestyle without the stressors of restrictive dieting.
+You know that old saying, "if you only stock healthy food in the house, you'll eat healthy food."
+Well, it rings true for sugar and is a fantastic way to ease into a sugar-free lifestyle without the stress of restrictive dieting.

 How To Stock The Sugar-free Pantry

 Before I dive into the "how", overhauling your kitchen pantry is an excellent way to reduce your sugar intake and eating habits without sacrificing your love for sweets.
-I am about to share how to restock your pantry with simple sugar-free alternatives that are both delicious and highly nutritious.
-Whether you're aiming to manage diabetes, reduce your sugar intake in general for weight loss, or you simply want to eat better, I am about to equip you with the essentials of the sugar-free pantry.
+I want to share how you can easily restock your pantry with simple sugar-free alternatives that are both delicious and of course, highly nutritious.
+Whether you're aiming to manage diabetes (like I do), reduce your sugar intake for weight loss, or you simply just want to eat better, I am about to equip you with the essentials of the sugar-free pantry.

-• a simple list of must-have sugar-free pantry staples
+• the simple list of must-have sugar-free pantry staples

 • creative ways to use these alternatives in your favourite recipes